RaghavJit/docs/Pages/CodingConventions.md

 () => {}
 ```

-**Code blocks**: A code block nested inside {}, <>, or tags must have a line above an below containing nothing but the continer symbol.
+**Code blocks**: A code block nested inside {}, <>, or tags must have a line above an below containing nothing but the container symbol.
 ```
 if (VariableName1 == VariableName2)
 {                               // this line contains only '{'